Duet3D/ConfigTool/README.md

 # RepRapFirmware Configuration Tool

+Online configuration utility to build RepRapFirmware configuration bundles for Duet3D electronics.
-licensed under the terms of the GPLv3
+This project is licensed under the terms of the GPLv3.

 ## Description